towerofpower256/davidmac.pro/src/posts/2024-03-04-sn-unique-instance-theming/index.md

 ---
 title: How To Colour and Name Your Non-Production ServiceNow Instances
-description: Are you developing in production?
+description: Are you developing in production without realising?
 Did you accidentally delete that production data, or load test data into your live instance?
 It's easy to forget which ServiceNow instance you are in.
 An easy solution is to uniquely theme and title your instances so admins and developers can clearly tell which instance they are in.
 Lets explore some options.
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg
 date: 2024-03-04